 Regulated providers interested in enrollment to serve subsidized families should call 1-888-369-4777 or visit a local office.

 How Parents Pay

-Child care assistance is issued to families using the Electronic Benefit transfer (EBT) Vision card.
+Child care assistance is issued to families using the Electronic Benefit transfer (EBT) Kansas Benefits card.
 It is similar to a debit card.
-Cash and Food Assistance are also issued through the Vision card.
-Assistance is put into a child care account on the Vision card on the first of every month.
+Cash and Food Assistance are also issued through the Kansas Benefits card.
+Assistance is put into a child care account on the Kansas Benefits card on the first of every month.
 Families use this assistance to pay providers electronically during the month.

 eFunds Corporation is the EBT contractor in Kansas.
 They actually transfer the money to the provider’s bank account when the family requests it.
 Providers must enroll with eFunds Corp. in order to get payment.